coder-mike/xs-sandbox/readme.md

 ## Guest Environment and Globals

 The environment in which the guest script runs is a vanilla ECMAScript environment with no I/O APIs except `sendMessage` and `receiveMessage`.
 You can define your own APIs for the guest by first evaluating your own setup script which implements APIs in terms of `sendMessage` and `receiveMessage`.

+**None of the host environments globals are available to the guest script!**

 ## Known issues